Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/templates/en/canon-script-template.md

 - circular disagreements
 - repeated emotional resets
 - returning to the same issue under different wording
+- collapsing every scene back into the same relational beat while ignoring the bot’s other structural drivers

 State what must happen instead if a pattern starts to repeat.